Skip to main content

 HIGH PREVALENCE

-Fish is a staple in the Finnish diet, particularly salmon, herring, and perch.
-Fish allergies are prevalent, and caution should be exercised when consuming seafood dishes.
+Fish is a Finnish staple, salmon, herring and perch above all.
+Fish allergies are common, so be careful with seafood dishes.

 COMMONLY FOUND IN: